cmadland/teaching/pages/02.edci335/06.week-3/01.designing-learning/section.md

 [plugin:youtube](https://www.youtube.com/watch?v=8NPzLBSBzPI)

-Or, for a more technologically enhanced prediction from the early 1900s, there is this image, produced for the 1900 World's Fair in Paris.
+Or, for a more technologically enhanced prediction from the early 1900s, there is this image from France.

 <a title="Jean Marc Cote (if 1901) or Villemard (if 1910)
 http://publicdomainreview.org/2012/06/30/france-in-the-year-2000-1899-1910/ [Public domain], via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:France_in_XXI_Century._School.jpg"><img width="1024" alt="France in XXI Century.
 School" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/France_in_XXI_Century._School.jpg/512px-France_in_XXI_Century._School.jpg"></a>

+I hope it is obvious to you that not all teaching and learning environments are actually conducive to learning.
+Whether a teacher is putting their students to sleep, or forcing too much content, or trying to rely on a techno-magical solution, there are problems with all of the learning environments shown above.

+## Better Learning Design

+Rather than focusing on poor learning design, I think it is more beneficial to think about what good learning design looks like.
+Before we do that, though, take a moment to record a short audio message of you talking about what you think good learning design is.

+ [h5p id="6"]